Job Site Time Tracking: What It Means for Small Business

 Key features to look for in a GPS-based job site tracking system:

-• Remote employee tracking: Supports workers across multiple sites with location sync
+- Remote employee time tracking: Supports workers across multiple sites with location sync

 Pro Tip: Set your geofence radius to match the actual footprint of the job site, not the address.
 A radius that is too wide defeats the purpose.
 A radius that is too tight causes false rejections for workers on large sites.